Edwin Gould: Personal life

 For many years, Gould lived in Dobbs Ferry, on a huge estate, Agawam, that sat along the Hudson River.
 Gould was a generous benefactor to the small village, and one of his contributions, Gould Park, remains an important recreational site for village residents.
 He was also a very active member of the Jekyll Island Club on Jekyll Island, Georgia, along with J.P.
 Morgan and William Rockefeller among others.
 In 1900, Gould purchased the former cottage of David H. King Jr., "a single-storied, Italian Renaissance house surrounding a central courtyard, complete with a swimming pool fed by an artesian well."

 On October 26, 1892, Gould married Sarah Cantine Shrady (c.
-1870–1951), the only daughter of George F. Shrady of New York.
+1870–1951), stepdaughter of the prominent physician George Frederick Shrady Sr., another member of the Jekyll Island Club.
 Together, they had two sons: